yehonadav/swarmion-full-stack/README.md

 - `cd {projectPath} && pnpm install`: install 1 project
 - `pnpm nx deploy {projectName} --verbose`: deploy 1 project
 - `pnpm nx remove {projectName} --verbose`: remove 1 project

+## Windows OS
+if you are using windows as your OS, run your scripts using git bash in administrator mode.